josephrbedford/readmeGen/README.md

 To install dependencies, run this command:

-sdf
+npm -i inquirer@8.2.4

 ## Usage

-sdf
+run node index.js

 ## License

-  This project is licensed under MIT
+  This project is licensed under NONE

 ## Contributing

-sdf
+No contributions at this time

-## Run this command for tests
+## Tests

-sdf
+Not applicable.

 ## Questions

-For questions about the repo, open an issue or contact me at sdf.
-More of my work can be found at [sdf](https://github.com/sdf/).
+For questions about the repo, open an issue or contact me at none.
+More of my work can be found at [josephrbedford](https://github.com/josephrbedford/).